linda-seiter/cmsc115-tmp/README.md

 A **method** allows us to name a block of reusable code that can be called to operate on specific data values.
 How do methods improve software?

 - A big problem is solved by dividing into smaller pieces.
-We create methods to solve the pieces and then combine them to solve the bigger problem.
+We create methods to solve the pieces and then integrate them to solve the bigger problem.
-- Methods reduce or eliminate code duplication, making code easier to reuse and maintain.
+- Methods reduce or eliminate code duplication, making code easier to understand, reuse, and maintain.

 ## Code-Along Instructions